florisoft/User.Manuals/FINANCIAL/Open Posts (M20)/M20 - Manual Unpaid Invoices - EN.md

 ## Overview open posts

-In this chapter the functionalities and layout of the Open Post screen are explained.
+In this chapter the functionalities and layout of the open Posts screen are explained.

 |#|Explanation|
 |:--|:--|